• Skip to primary navigation

 • Jewel: Boiling, baking, casseroles, sweet potato pie

-Purple potatoes' flavor and texture are drier, denser, and richer in taste, with well-balanced sweetness than other sweet potatoes and yams.
+Purple potatoes' flavor and texture are drier, denser, and richer in taste, with a well-balanced sweetness than other sweet potatoes and yams.
 So, I chose purple potatoes for my chocolate vegan pudding recipe.

-However purple sweet potatoes are sometimes challenging to find, but garnet sweet potatoes work perfectly for this vegan chocolate pudding.
+However, purple sweet potatoes are sometimes challenging to find, but garnet sweet potatoes work perfectly for this vegan chocolate pudding.

 Choosing and Storing Sweet Potatoes